|This is an unofficial version.

 (b) solicit another person to enter into a prearranged funeral plan.

-(a) holds a valid and subsisting written authority from the licensee authorizing him so to act as agent or salesman for the licensee;
+(a) holds a valid and subsisting written authority from the licensee authorizing the person so to act as agent or salesperson for the licensee;

-(b) files with the board a surety bond in a form acceptable to the board and in an amount prescribed in the regulations, issued by an assurance or bonding company authorized to carry on business in Manitoba; and
+(b) files with the director a surety bond in a form acceptable to the director and in an amount prescribed in the regulations, issued by an assurance or bonding company authorized to carry on business in Manitoba; and

-(c) applies to and obtains from the board, a licence under this Act to act as agent or salesman of a licensee.
+(c) applies to and obtains from the director, a licence under this Act to act as agent or salesperson of a licensee.

-3(2) Where the board is satisfied that an applicant for a licence is a funeral director and that the necessary agreements have been made with the authorized trustee, as required by this Act, for the investment and disposal of any moneys to be received under the prearranged funeral plans proposed to be entered into by the applicant, the board may issue to the applicant a licence in the form approved by the board.
+Where the director is satisfied that an applicant for a licence is a funeral director and that the necessary agreements have been made with the authorized trustee, as required by this Act, for the investment and disposal of any moneys to be received under the prearranged funeral plans proposed to be entered into by the applicant, the director may issue to the applicant a licence in the form approved by the director.

 (a) the funeral services mentioned in the plan have been provided in accordance with the plan; or

-(b) the moneys, or any unused balance thereof, have been refunded to the purchaser or paid to his personal representative, as the case may be.
+(b) the moneys, or any unused balance thereof, have been refunded to the purchaser or paid to their personal representative, as the case may be.

-(a) to the purchaser or his personal representative, upon the joint authorization of the licensee and the purchaser or his personal representative, or if the licensee is not available or refuses to authorize repayment, upon the direction of the board; or
+(a) to the purchaser or the purchaser's personal representative, upon the joint authorization of the licensee and the purchaser or personal representative, or if the licensee is not available or refuses to authorize repayment, upon the direction of the director; or

 (b) to the licensee upon production of proof of the death of the person whose funeral services are to be provided under the prearranged funeral plan and proof that the funeral services have been provided as agreed.